mc-rtc/mc-rtc-superbuild/README.md

 ** `AptInstall(<package> ...)` **

 Wrapper around the `apt` command to install system packages.
 The function does nothing on non-Debian-based systems.
 Otherwise it installs the provided packages that are missing.

+RequireExtension
+==

+**`RequireExtension(FOLDER ...)`**

+This allows an extension to require another extension and make sure this extension is included before the one being processed.

+Supported arguments are the one of [`FetchContent_Declare`](https://cmake.org/cmake/help/latest/module/FetchContent.html)